 The vacation preferences are revealed in a study just completed by Wotif – the website that lets those looking to book accommodation grab last-minute deals on hotel rooms around the globe – with the survey also highlighting the cities Australian travellers prefer to explore.

-Melbourne tops the list of domestic destinations, with Sydney sitting second, while Paris is the most popular international address.
+Melbourne (above) tops the list of domestic destinations, with Sydney (below) sitting second, while Paris is the most popular international address.

 Wotif spokesperson Kirsty La Bruniy explains Tasmania is also a popular destination for those Aussies seeking a passport-free escape.